return42/sphkerneldoc/linux_src_doc/drivers/pci/msi_c.rst

         pointer to the pci_dev data structure of MSI-X device function

     :param struct msix_entry \*entries:
-        pointer to an array of MSI-X entries
+        pointer to an array of MSI-X entries (optional)

     :param int nvec:
         number of MSI-X irqs requested for allocation by device driver